 “But mumma, Mukund is so strong.
 He is always so physically active and plays football.
 He doesn’t even look sick or unwell?”
 Jiah wondered.

 “Jiah, a therapist helps a person to improve their mental health – how we feel mentally.
 Not physically.
 Even if a person doesn’t look sick physically, doesn’t mean they can’t be ok mentally”, Anjali answered.

 “Right Mumma, his anger bursts seem a little controlled now.
 He has not had a fight this week!
 Is he ok now then”, Jiah asked.

 “Yes perhaps, but usually it takes time”, Anjali replied.

 “No, Jiah.
-You also see a therapist when you are feeling disturbed, are extremely sad, or are facing some emotional or mental difficulties that hinder their day to day interactions with themselves and their surroundings.
-People also go to a therapist when they are struggling with various mental disorders; so that they can receive the treatment for it, just like we receive treatment for any physical problems.
+You also see a therapist when you are feeling disturbed, are extremely sad, or are facing some emotional or mental difficulties that hinder your day-to-day interactions with yourself and your surroundings.
+People also go to a therapist when they are struggling with various mental disorders; so that they can receive treatment for it, just like we receive treatment for any physical problems.
 The therapist helps you feel better”, Anjali replied patiently.

 How does it work?

 “How does it actually work Mumma?
 I mean talking to a therapist?” asked Jiah again.